Traptiydv/QRbarCode/README.md

 # QRbarCode
-i developed this project using python.
-It helps us to authenticate the employee working in an organisation.
+I developed this project using python.
+It helps us to authenticate the employees working in an organisation. myDataFile contains the information id of the authenticated persons, if any person who is not their in myDataFile.txt then it will be recognised as un-Autherized.